oiad/ZSC/README.md

 # Install:

 * This install basically assumes you have NO custom variables.sqf or compiles.sqf or fn_selfActions.sqf, I would recommend diffmerging where possible.
-* This has all the config traders set up for epoch 1.0.6 items and OverWatch guns/items.
+* This has all the config traders set up for epoch 1.0.6+ items and OverWatch guns/items.
 You will need to install the specific version you want to use, See install notes further down.

+# Epoch 1.0.6.1
+* Please note, to keep things simple I have removed files/information pertaining to 1.0.6, onwards to the future of 1.0.6.1!

 **[>> Download <<] (https://github.com/oiad/ZSC/archive/master.zip)**